MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Creating-and-Customizing-Cues.md

     A table must have at least one data field.
 Because a **FlowField** is based on a calculation, it not considered an actual data field.
 Therefore, if the Cue table only includes FlowFields, you must add "dummy" primary key field that does not yield any data.

     To add primary key, for example, add a field with the name **Primary Key**, and then set its data type to **Code**.

-##  <a name="CreatePage"></a> Create a Page for the Cues
+###  <a name="CreatePage"></a> Add the Cues to a Page objecy
- After you have a table for holding the Cue data, you create a page that you associate the table, and then add fields on the page for the Cues.
+After you have a table for holding the Cue data, you create a page that you associate the table, and then add Cue fields on the page.
 Typically, you will create Card Part type page that will be part of the Role Center page.

+Cues are arranged into one or more groups on the page.
+Each group will have its own caption.

-1. Create a page.
+1. Create a page that has the [SourceTable property](sourcetable-property) set to the Cue data table.
-2. Add the Cue fields.
+2. To define a Cue group, add a control that has the Type **Group** and the Subtype **CueGroup**.

-    To setup the Cues on a page, you add a **CueGroup** control, and then for each Cue that you want to display, you add a **Field** control.
+3. Under the **Group** control, for each Cue that you want to display, add a **Field** control.

    The following figure illustrates the Page Designer for a page that contains two Cues.

     ![Page Designer showing Cues](media/NAV_PageDesigner_SalesThisMonthCue_Clip.png "NAV\_PageDesigner\_SalesThisMonthCue\_Clip")

+4. If you want to set the CueGroup to use the wide layout, set the [Layout property](layout-property.md).

+5. Repeat steps 2-4 for each additional CueGroup.

-3. Initialize the Cue fields.
+4. Initialize the Cue fields.

     You must initialize the Cue fields on the page.
 To do this, for example, you can add the following C/AL code to the [OnOpenPage Trigger](OnOpenPage-Trigger.md).